 1. Every Day Carry (EDC)

-The fine tip of the blade lets you perform detailed work, and you can use the belly side for opening boxes, removing unwanted grass in your lawn, removing thread from the shirt, removing splinters, preparing food, slicing vegetables/ fruits and more.
+The fine tip of the blade lets you perform detailed work and you can use the belly for opening boxes, removing unwanted grass in your lawn, removing thread from the shirt, removing splinters, preparing food, slicing vegetables/ fruits etc.

 2. Camping Tool